shauryashaurya/ML_Intro/readme.md

 ## ML vs AI

+_Admittedly this is the kinda sh*t your 'manager' will spout._
+_If you really are one of those who want to get to work, ignore this._

 - Machine Learning is a 'subset' of AI
 	- deals with extant algorithms and their implemetation
 - AI is all the research going on around Intelligent Machines